LCC-CIT/CS297-CourseMaterials/CS297_Syllabus.md

-[^1]: Special arrangements will be made for teams or individuals who cannot meet during the normally scheduled class time.
+[^1]: Online students will work with their teams both synchronously and asychronously rather than working with their teams in the classroom.